cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/murder-concepts.rst

 ``[SETQUOTA, GETQUOTA, EXAMINE, STATUS]``

-The front end machine looks up the location of the mailbox, connects via IMAP to the back end server, and issues the equivalent command there.
+The frontend machine looks up the location of the mailbox, connects via IMAP to the backend server, and issues the equivalent command there.
 A quota root is not allowed to span across multiple servers.
 At least, not with the semantics that it will be inclusive across the murder.

 ``[SELECT]``